IsaacAderogba/sera/packages/launcher/README.md

 yarn dev
 ```

 Once running, enter your ElevenLabs [access token](https://elevenlabs.io/) to log in.
-You can then create custom playlists and use the "Generate song" button to generate background music according to your desired prompt.
+You can then enter a prompt and click the "Generate" button to create a sound effect that you can then drag and drop into any other app.

 ## Structure